 Placements in a different area of clinical practice

 For a placement shadowing a member of our social work or occupational therapy team, please contact the lead for that team to check availability and arrange:

-Sophie Van Walwyk, Senior Manager for Psychosocial and Bereavement Services
+Sophie Van Walwyk, Head of Psychosocial, Wellbeing and Bereavement Services

 Training in palliative care

 For health professionals who would like to gain a deeper understanding and increase their knowledge of palliative care, we offer a six-week training programme twice a year in the principles and practice of end-of-life care; once during the autumn/winter for registered staff and once during the spring/summer for non-registered staff.
 This course is taught by a range of experienced hospice staff from across the multidisciplinary team and covers topics such as:

 - Philosophy and principles of end of life care